Complete moduli of cubic threefolds and their intermediate Jacobians: Combinatorics of monodromy cones for double covers of plane quintics

 Let us explain in detail what this means for the $AD$-singularities which we encounter.
 For further details we refer the reader to \cite{has}.
 The case of an $A_1$-singularity is somewhat special: they are simply removed from the graph, and the two edges going to them are joined.
 In particular if an $A_1$ is connected to two different black vertices, then we simply connect these two vertices by an edge, while if an $A_1$ is connected by two edges to the same black vertex, we replace it by a loop attached to this black vertex.

 Next we consider the $A_{2k+1}$-singularities, $k\geq 1$.
-These have two local branches and we replace the white vertex by a stable tail $T\in \overline{\calH}_{k,2}$.
+These have two local branches and we replace the white vertex of~$\Gamma$ by the (usual) dual graph of a stable tail $T\in \overline{\calH}_{k,2}$, where from now on we denote by $\overline{\calH}_{g,n}$ the Deligne--Mumford compactification of the moduli space of hyperelliptic curves of genus $g$ with $n$ marked points.
 More precisely, $T$ is a (possibly degenerate) hyperelliptic curve of genus $k$ with two marked points $p_1$ and $p_2$ which are conjugate under the hyperelliptic involution.
 We use the two marked points to attach $T$ to the two branches on which the singularity lies.
-On the other hand the $A_{2k}$-singularities are unibranched.
-Here the tail $T\in \overline{\calH}_{k,1}$ is again hyperelliptic and the marked point, where it is attached to $C$, is a Weierstrass point.
+On the other hand the $A_{2k}$-singularities are unibranched, and the corresponding white vertices of~$\Gamma$ are replaced with dual graphs of stable tails $T\in \overline{\calH}_{k,1}$ where~$T$ is again hyperelliptic, attached to $C$ in a Weierstrass point.

 Now we move to the $D_k$-singularities.
 The tail of a $D_4$-singularity is a (possibly degenerate) elliptic curve.
 Similarly the $D_{2k+4}$-singularities for $k \geq 1$ have $3$ branches and the tail has genus $k+1$, more precisely $T\in \overline{\calH}_{k+1,3}$ is hyperelliptic and the three marked points $p_1,p_2.p_3$ have the property that two of them are conjugate under the hyperelliptic involution, while the third is general.
 Finally the $D_{2k+3}$-singularities for $k \geq 1$ have $2$ branches and the tail $T\in \overline{\calH}_{k+1,2}$ is hyperelliptic.
-Of the two marks points $p_1,p_2$ one is a Weierstrass point and the other is general.
+Of the two marked points $p_1,p_2$, one is a Weierstrass point and the other is general.

 If we apply this procedure to the plane cubic in Example \ref{E:D4graph}, then we have to replace the $D_4$-singularity by a (possibly degenerate) elliptic curve.
 Let us, say, replace the $D_4$-singularity by a smooth elliptic curve, then we obtain the graph in Figure \ref{F:D4r}.